evillan0315/ai-editor-front/README.md

 VITE_FRONTEND_URL=http://localhost:3001     # The URL where your frontend is hosted (e.g., for OAuth redirects from backend) VITE_BASE_DIR=/path/to/your/project/root    # **Optional**: Default project root to pre-fill in the editor's project path input.
 Can be overridden in the UI.
 If not set, the user must provide one.
 This variable is useful for local development to avoid repeatedly typing the project path.
 VITE_PREVIEW_APP_URL=http://localhost:8080  # **Optional**: URL of a built frontend application to preview in an iframe. e.g., points to a server serving /media/eddie/Data/projects/nestJS/nest-modules/project-board-server/apps/project-board-front/dist

-# The following variables are configured directly in your backend service and are NOT needed in the frontend's .env.
-# They are included here for context to clarify backend requirements for OAuth.
-# GITHUB_CALLBACK_URL=/auth/github/callback   # Relative path for GitHub OAuth callback (handled by backend)
-# GOOGLE_CALLBACK_URL=/auth/google/callback   # Relative path for Google OAuth callback (handled by backend)
 ```

 ---